Quasar Factor Analysis -- An Unsupervised and Probabilistic Quasar Continuum Prediction Algorithm with Latent Factor Analysis: Method

 where $\alpha$ is a hyperparameter that controls the regularization strength.
 A larger $\alpha$ gives heavier penalties to the weight of model parameters, leading to smaller model parameters. $\mathrm{L}_2(\mathcal{M})$ denotes the L2 regularization, which is the square sum of all model parameters.
 We assume $\alpha=0.1$ in this study.

 Secondly, we also enforce that quasar continua are smooth profiles.
-We realize this regularization by smoothing each component in the factor loading matrix $F$ with a running median filter for every 20 optimization epochs.
-Here, one optimization epoch is defined as the stochastic gradient-descent algorithm running over the entire dataset in this study.
+To implement this regularization, we apply a running median filter along the wavelength direction to smooth each component in the factor loading matrix $F$ every 20 optimization epochs.
+In this study, we set the filter width to 31 pixels ($\sim 7-11\,\mathrm{\AA}$ in the rest frame).
+Here, one optimization epoch is defined as the stochastic gradient-descent algorithm running over the entire dataset.